 Beaujolais is made by thousands of small producers who sell the wine to local shippers.
 Some of the shippers names are familiar in this country: Georges Duboeuf, Paul Beaudet, Louis Jadot, and Louis Latour are but a few examples.

-The expression “le Beaujolais de l’Année” does refer to “Beaujolais nouveau.”
-It is an informal reference to wine from the most recent vintage.
+The expression “le Beaujolais de l’Année” refers to “Beaujolais nouveau.”
+It is an informal reference to wine from the most recent vintage also called primeur.

-The Beaujolais Nouveau comprises approximately one-third of the entire Beaujolais crop and is very popular in the United States.
+Beaujolais Nouveau comprises approximately one-third of the entire Beaujolais crop of Gamay grapes.
 Harvested in September and October, this wine is less sturdy than those usually exported.
 It is best consumed before Christmas.

 Beaujolais Villages wines come from a number of villages in the center of the region.
 This soil is considered to produce better wines than the soil that lies farther south.
 The Villages family could be said to be “a cru above” its Beaujolais cousins according to “appellation contrôlée” requirements.